Jones College (Florida): History

 Jones College, originally Jones Business College, held its first classes in a private home.
 It later became the first business college to have a student dormitory.

 The school had national accreditation from the Accrediting Council for Independent Colleges and Schools (ACICS).
 It was certified to operate in Florida by the Commission for Independent Education (CIE) and approved by CIE to grant degrees at both the associate's level and the bachelor's level of academic study.
 By the end of its operation, Jones College offered degrees in business and information technology, as well as medical, legal and educational fields.

 Jones College students were to transfer to Keiser University to complete their coursework.

 Radio

-Jones College Radio was a non-commercial broadcast from the campus on station WKTZ-FM (90.9 MHz), which was live 24 hours a day.
-The programming content was easy listening, branded as "Beautiful Music".
-The station began as an AM station in 1964 and then switched to FM in 1973.
-The station is played in many businesses and professional offices on the First Coast instead of commercial muzak, and can be accessed via the station's online website.
-The college also owned a student run radio station, WFAM (91.1 FM) and an AM carrier radio station WJCR.
-WFAM had a classical music format in the morning (9-12 p.m.)
-Top 40 in the afternoon (12-6 p.m.) and jazz until sign off.
-The station was sold and the beautiful music format was replaced with Christian radio.
+Jones College previously operated 2 Radio stations, WKTZ-FM (90.9 MHz) and WJAX (1220 AM).
+WKTZ-FM aired a beautiful music format, branded as "Jones College Radio", while WJAX aired syndicated programming from America's Best Music.

+Both stations were sold to Educational Media Foundation in November 2014, and their formats were replaced with Religious programming.

-Jones College Radio continues to operate online.
+After the sale, Jones College Radio continued to stream online until September 6, 2022.